cwarren/choregarden/README.md

 # Chore Garden MVP

-Chore Garden MVP is a cross-device task and chore management system tailored for households and small co-living groups.
-It focuses on frictionless household setup, easy and intuitive task tracking, and flexible work lists while showcasing Chore Garden's unique priority-based and schedule-driven hybrid model.
+Chore Garden task and chore management system tailored for households and small co-living groups.
+It focuses on frictionless household setup, easy and intuitive task tracking, and flexible work lists using a priority-based and schedule-driven hybrid model.

+Also, Chore Garden is an exercise in creating a table-stakes application - with infrastructure and core functionality that's robust enough for a commercial product.
+This can be used as a template to get a new application up and running very quickly.

 ## Features
 - Dynamic chore flows
 - Basic reward feedback
 - Robust defaults
-- Responsive, installable PWA

 ## Exclusions
 - Advanced gamification